Parenting Tips 7 min read

 Adopting a child is a big transition for both you and your new family member.
 It’s important to create a supportive and nurturing environment that promotes emotional well-being for everyone.
 Here are some ways to do that:

-- Establish routines: Routines can help your child feel safe and secure in their new environment.
-Simple daily routines like mealtimes, bedtime, and playtime can provide a sense of stability.
+• Establish routines: Routines can help your child feel safe and secure in their new environment.
+Simple daily routines like mealtimes, bedtime, and playtime give a sense of stability.

 Stay Connected as a Couple